-Our recognition framework is based on nearest neighbor.
+Our recognition framework is based on nearest neighbors.

-- Preprocessing - 1.
-For each object class we store a number of exemplars. - 2.
-Possibly replicate the exemplars at different scales. - Compute features for all of the exemplars as described above. - Indexing - 1.
-For a query image, extract features as described - For each feature point in an exemplar, find the best matching feature point in the query based on normalized correlation of the geometric blur descriptors.
-The median of these best correlations is the similarity of the exemplar to the probe. - 3.
-Form a shortlist of the exemplars with highest similarity to the query image. - Correspondence - Find a correspondence from each exemplar in the shortlist to the query.
-Score these correspondences by their cost.
+Preprocessing: For each object class we store a number of exemplars, possibly replicated at multiple scales, and compute features for all of the exemplars.

+Indexing: Extract features from a query image.
+For each feature point in an exemplar, find the best matching feature point in the query based on normalized correlation of the geometric blur descriptors.
+The mean of these best correlations is the similarity of the exemplar to the query.
+We form a shortlist of the exemplars with highest similarity to the query image.

+Correspondence: Find a correspondence from each exemplar in the shortlist to the query as described abive.
+Pick the exemplar with the least cost.